-presence of cities, although the presence of cities does positively correlate with conflict.
+Finally, we explore whether the presence of cities in the proximity of a historical ethnic borders (column 6) affects conflict.
+Interestingly, we do not find a significant heterogeneous effect of the presence of cities, although the presence of cities does positively correlate with conflict.
 The absence of an economically meaningful effect of the presence of cities at the border may be masking two opposite effects.
 On the one hand, cities proxy for population density, which is a well-known predictor of conflict.
 On the other, cities also proxy for existence of institutions or other social mechanism that may help prevent conflict.
 Furthermore, a population settlement near a historical ethnic border may better reflect which group is more likely to be indigenous to a particular homeland thus providing some legitimacy to the ownership of the land.

-5.2 Types of Conflict: Local, Ethnic, and Land-related Conflict

-We further take advantage of the richness of the available conflict datasets to explore what types of conflict are more likely to be present in the proximity of historical ethnic borders.
-As mentioned above, we expect historical borders to play a more fundamental role in conflicts with no clear interference of national governments, e.g. non-civil and local conflicts.
+5.2 Types of Conflict: Local, Ethnic, and Land-related Conflict we expect historical borders to play a more fundamental role in conflicts with no clear interference of national governments, e.g. non-civil and local conflicts.
 Thus, we compute measures of prevalence of conflict across additional types of conflict: local and ethnic conflict.
-Table 5 replicates our analysis for these various types of conflict.
+Table 7 replicates our analysis for these various types of conflict.
 Column 1 replicates our main result, which is based on all non-civil conflict events.
 Additionally, columns 2 and 3 show that both local conflicts (for which both actors in the conflict are geographically local and/or ethnically local groups) and ethnic conflict (as coded in Depetris-Chauvin et al. (2020)) are more likely to occur in the proximity of historical ethnic borders.
 Importantly, the results suggest that the impact of historical ethnic borders is relatively larger on local and ethnic conflicts compared to all types of non-civil conflict.
 Specifically, the increase in ethnic conflict due to the presence of historical ethnic borders (i.e., 13 percentage points) roughly doubles the mean prevalence of ethnic conflict.